 90% of Canadians live in the border region (up to 200km from the US/Canada border).

-Canadian English speakers average a rate of 150 words per minute.
+Canadian English speakers average a speaking pace of 150 words per minute.
 We would advise you to always consider the target audience and project purpose though.
 The younger the audience and the denser the text, the more your voice actor should slow down.

 POST YOUR VOICE OVER PROJECT TODAY!